siraajkudtarkar/CS167/Labs/Lab2/CS167-Lab2.md

 * Download this [Sample File](https://drive.google.com/file/d/0B1jY75xGiy7eR3VpNC1XMzB5cWs/view)
  and decompress it.
 We will use it for testing.
   * Linux: Run `tar xfj AREAWATER.csv.bz2`
-  * MacOS: Use Archive Utility, or run `bzip2 -dk AREAWATER.csv.bz2`
+  * macOS: Use Archive Utility, or run `bzip2 -dk AREAWATER.csv.bz2`
   * Windows: You may use 7-zip.

 ## Overview